Threats to sea turtles: Conservation efforts and rehabilitation centers

+Lebanese conservationist Mona Khalil releasing sea turtle hatchlings on Mansouri beach, a major nesting site south of Tyre.

 Watamu Marine National Park in Kenya provides another successful case study in mitigating direct human threats.
 Through a long-term nest monitoring program of 20 years and protection efforts, the Watamu program increased the number of clutches during the nesting seasons by 50% and enhanced hatching success.
 Successful strategies included patrolling nests to prevent illegal egg take and relocating clutches from high-risk areas impacted by tourism development.
 While illegal take of adults and eggs remains a concern, the introduction of protective legislation and conservation interventions improved long-term outcomes along the African continental east coast, where five out of the seven sea turtle species nest.

 Such conservation programs demonstrate the importance of direct stakeholder involvement.
 By combining nest management, protective legislation, and community engagement, conservation strategies have shown not only to improve nesting success, but also increase the probability of post-hatchling survival.
 Further implementation of conservation and management measures will be significant in contributing to the long-term survival of sea turtles.

 However, evaluating the progress of conservation programs is difficult, because many sea turtle populations have not been assessed adequately.
 Most information on sea turtle populations comes from counting nests on beaches, but this does not provide an accurate picture of the whole sea turtle population.
 A 2010 United States National Research Council report concluded that more detailed information on sea turtles' life cycles, such as birth rates and mortality, is needed.